funneld/XiaomiYi/autoexec.ash/1.0.12-fw/README.md

-Scrits for firmware version 1.0.12
+Autoexec scripts for firmware version 1.0.12